-Our draft decision is to maintain the current deemed discharge allowances and a 75% discharge factor for residential customers for the purpose of setting prices.
-However, for non-residential customers, as outlined in our Draft Information Paper - Prices and bill impacts, we made a draft decision to align wastewater charges so that customers from the former Gosford and Wyong local government areas pay the same prices.
-In aligning these prices, we have revised and aligned the wastewater discharge factors for the two areas.
+Our decision is to maintain the current deemed discharge allowances and a 75% discharge factor for residential customers for the purpose of setting prices.
+However, we decided to align wastewater charges so that customers from the former Gosford and Wyong LGAs pay the same prices (see our Information Paper - Prices and bill impacts).
+For non-residential customers this means we have revised and aligned the wastewater discharge factors for the 2 areas.